Chris Rainbow

-Christopher James Harley, known by the stage name Chris Rainbow (18 November 1946 – 22 February 2015), was a Scottish pop rock singer and musician whose songs "Give Me What I Cry For" and "Solid State Brain" were often played by British radio DJs Kenny Everett and Tony Blackburn in the 1970s.
+Christopher James Harley, known by his stage name Chris Rainbow (18 November 1946 – 22 February 2015), was a Scottish pop rock singer-songwriter and musician, known for his solo work and his significant contributions to The Alan Parsons Project from 1979, as well as his work as a backing and occasional lead vocalist for Camel in the 1980s.
+Rainbow also composed jingles for Radio One and Capital Radio.

-In addition to his solo career he was a vocalist and vocal arranger who sang with many rock, pop and progressive bands as well as solo artists.
-Latterly, he owned his own studio and worked as a respected producer.
+Rainbow's solo songs such as "Give Me What I Cry For" and "Solid State Brain" received positive critical reception upon release, and were played by British radio DJs Kenny Everett and Tony Blackburn in the early 1970s.
+Due to exposure on TikTok, Rainbow's 1979 song "Be Like a Woman" made its chart debut in February 2026 on the UK Independent Singles Breakers Chart, peaking at No. 15.
+It also reached No. 16 on the Billboard Hot Rock & Alternative Songs chart, No. 92 on the Billboard Hot 100, No. 75 on the Canada Hot 100, and amassed over 140 million streams on Spotify.

+Through his career, Rainbow contributed to many other projects by various artists both as musician and producer; his long-time collaborator Alan Parsons stated he was a "One Man Beach Boys" in a posthumous tribute.

 Early life and name

 He was born the son of James Harley and Pamela Clapham.
 He adopted the stage name "Rainbow" to avoid confusion with Steve Harley, saying:

 Steve Harley was at his peak and I didn't want any confusion.
-The name Rainbow was found one evening as me and some friends were watching TV and the reporter's name flashed on the screen as 'Christopher Rainbow', so that was that.
+The name Rainbow was found one evening as me and some friends were watching TV and the reporter's name flashed on the screen as "Christopher Rainbow", so that was that.

-Before music, Rainbow worked through a variety of occupations including doing promotional work for Dream Police, contributing cartoons to Glasgow underground paper The Word and studying at the Society for Psychic Research.
+Before music, Rainbow worked through a variety of occupations including doing promotional work for Dream Police, contributing cartoons to Glasgow underground paper The Word, and studying at the Society for Psychic Research.
 Rainbow had a stutter which wasn't apparent when he sang.